carlosiglezb/PyPnC/README.md

 - Activate the environment:<br/>
 ```$ conda activate pypnc```

+Note: The multicontact modules have only been tested in Ubuntu 20.04 LTS
+and assumes the environment `pypnc_croc.yml` is activated.

 ## Running Examples
 ### Three Link Manipulator Control with Operational Space Control
 - Run the code:<br/>